gowtham1997/precogsummer17-Task/readme.md

 	The popularity is assumed to be sum of number of *Unique user tweets*,*Retweets* in popular hashtags -#trump,#maga,#draintheswamp,#trumppence2016,#clinton,#hillary,#imwithher,#strongertogether and *number of tweets with mentions* - @realDonaldTrump,@HillaryClinton

-	A tweet with hashtags like '#trump','#clinton',etc can be used to support,criticize and make rude or sarcastic statements.A better analysis can be obtained by counting number of positive and negative words to get a sense of tweet(whether positive or negative) with respect to the tweet also taking sarcasm and not jokes into account.This can help predict popularity with more accuracy.
+	A tweet with hashtags like '#trump','#clinton',etc can be used to support, criticize and make rude or sarcastic statements.
+A better analysis can be obtained by doing a sentiment analysis to get a sense of tweet(whether positive or negative) also taking sarcasm and *not jokes* into account.This can help predict popularity with more accuracy.